savoirfairelinux/django-vagrant-demo/README.md

 is a simple project to demonstrate how easy it is to run, from nothing, a new project when it is properly integrated with Vagrant.

+VT-x support required
+---

+The base box used by the project, `precise64`, requires VT-x support in the CPU.
+You need it to run the project out of the box.
+I've tried using `precise32`, but Apache, right after a fresh deploy, is flaky on it, for some reason I'm not aware of.
+If your machine doesn't support VT-x, you can always tell Vagrant to use `precise32` by modifying `vagrant/Vagrantfile` at lines 2 and 3, but be aware that you'll probably have to restart the VM (`vagrant halt && vagrant up`) before Apache can serve the site correctly.

 Running the project
 ---